 It is a dark afternoon here, and the rain is pattering down outside through the leafless trees; a million, billion miles away in space and time from a cold winter's night outside a desert town, where life sparked, love bloomed and in one moment began to change the world.
 Now isn't so different than then.
 Life is nasty, short and oh so Hobbesianly brutish.
 Sometimes it seems humanity is at the nadir of its existence with bloody violence and death made Internet cool.
 There is a horribly grotesque menu of new and hideously painful ways for humans to inflict death on each other, and it seems like every year it gets just that much worse.
 Not such a great leap from Rome with its gladiators, its decadence, its death.

 But here, on the darkest night of the year, at the blackest moment of despair, hope rises up; faith returns, love endures.
 We humans are yoked to the cycle of death and rebirth, whether in the seasons, social patterns or religious rituals.
-Persephone defeats Hades, winter yields to spring, a child is born, grows to manhood, gives his message, is murdered, returns saying: love each other, even in the face of death, because a life lived with that kind love vanquishes hate.
+Persephone defeats Hades, winter yields to spring, a child is born, grows to manhood, gives his message, is murdered, returns saying: love each other, even in the black heart of death, because a life lived with that kind love vanquishes hate.
 So, take it as you will, believer or not, because it's a good message: love one another.
 In the face of a world gone mostly mad, I think Jesus would be ok with that.